 Robotic Hip Replacement is the latest evolution in one of the most successful operations ever invented.
 The MAKO Robot was the first robot introduced into the orthopaedic surgical field and has more than 15 years of scientific data behind it, proving its safety and efficacy.
 The planning software provides each patient with a personalised surgical plan based on each patient’s…

-Robotic assisted surgery is cutting edge technology that has changed the way Orthopaedic surgeons perform knee replacements.
+Robotic Knee Surgery Robotic assisted surgery is cutting edge technology that has changed the way Orthopaedic surgeons perform knee replacements.
 The MAKO was the first robot introduced into the orthopaedic surgical field and has more than 15 years of scientific data behind it, proving its safety and efficacy.
-The first MAKO robotic knee replacement was performed in Australia in 2017.
-Dr Balendra has…
+The first MAKO robotic knee replacement was performed in Australia in 2017.…

 The Posterior Cruciate Ligament (PCL) is one of the main ligaments that connects the Femur (thigh bone) and the Tibia (shinbone).
 The PCL keeps the tibia from moving backward with relation to the thigh bone.
 An injury to the PCL requires a powerful force.
 A common cause of a PCL injury is from a severe twisting injury or from a…